 or excess volume.
 The addition of air also smoothes the consistency and creates a more palatable product.
 In about three minutes the mix begins to freeze and within a few more minutes, the desired overrun, about 50%, is achieved.
 About one- to two-thirds of the water freezes during this stage.

-10 The containers of frozen yogurt are piled closely together inside the delivery trucks to minimize the temperature change during shipping.
+10 The containers of frozen yoghurt are piled closely together inside the delivery trucks to minimize the temperature change during shipping.
 The vehicles are generally mechanically refrigerated at the same temperatures as in the storage facilities in the factory, about -15°F (-26°C), and not above the temperature at the retail outlet.
-Dry ice may be used as a refrigerant, though it risks heat-shock to the yogurt, which occurs if the temperature falls too low; the freezing point for dry ice is -109°F (-78°C).
-The frozen yogurt is shipped to retail outlets and food service establishments or to other manufacturers for further processing into novelties.
+Dry ice may be used as a refrigerant, though it risks heat shock to the yoghurt, which occurs if the temperature falls too low; the freezing point for dry ice is -109°F (-78°C).
+The frozen yoghurt is shipped to retail outlets and foodservice establishments or other manufacturers for further processing into novelties.

-All aspects of production, packaging, and distribution of the frozen yogurt should be performed with appropriate hygiene to minimize risk of contaminating the food.
+All aspects of production, packaging and distribution of the frozen yoghurt should be performed with appropriate hygiene to minimize the risk of contaminating the food.
 An automated CIP (clean-in-place) system quickly, easily, and efficiently cleans all the pumps and tanks for maximum protection against pathogenic bacteria.

 Manufacturers must adhere to the pasteurization temperatures and minimum times required by the Public Health Service and other regulatory agencies.
-Tests are regularly conducted for standard plate count of bacteria and coliform and other microorganisms, such as molds and yeast, which could contaminate the product.
-Also care must be taken to avoid fermentation, which could damage the product by making it more acid, altering color, and curdling.
+Tests are regularly conducted for standard plate count of bacteria and coliform and other microorganisms, such as moulds and yeast, which could contaminate the product.
+Also, care must be taken to avoid fermentation, which could damage the product by making it more acid, altering colour, and curdling.

-Finally, frozen yogurt manufacturers must provide accurate information regarding the ingredients and the caloric composition of the product as prescribed by law.
+Finally, frozen yoghurt manufacturers must provide accurate information regarding the ingredients and the caloric composition of the product as prescribed by law.